mfasold/mfasold-blog/content/blog/displaying-website-content-on-an-e-ink-display/index.md

 Let me be upfront: I want this to be a low-effort project.
 I don't want to spend a lot of time soldering hardware components, doing low-level programming, or studying rough documentation.
 I want a smooth DIY experience, and it would be acceptable to spend a little bit more on the hardware in exchange.

 To this end, I was recommended the products from [Soldered](https://soldered.com/).
-In particular, I found the e-paper display line called Inkscape particularly appealing.
+In particular, I found the e-paper display line called Inkplate particularly appealing.
 They contain an ESP32 microcontroller that is particularly suitable with a sleep mode and extremely low power consumption.
 It has on-board Wi-Fi to fetch data from the internet.
 It has a battery charger and a Real-Time Clock to schedule display updates.
 Additionally, it has documentation with many examples that match the use case.
 In my case, I went for the [Inkplate 6COLOR](https://soldered.com/product/inkplate-6color-color-e-paper-board-copy/) featuring a 600x448 px display with 6 colors.
 I know the school timetable displays changes in red, so colors might be useful.
 I opted for the all-inclusive set, with the board, e-paper display, enclosure, and battery for a price of 169 EUR.

 After the delivery, I played a bit with the various examples that are available in their public repositories.
 There are two ways to program the board: either using Arduino or MicroPython.
 At first glance, the examples and documentation for Arduino have more meat on the bones.
 However, with the hope of keeping line counts low—and without actual knowledge of the consequences and tradeoffs—I decided to give MicroPython a go.
 With the examples, I was quickly able to draw text and shapes on the screen, connect to the internet, show the battery status, and, importantly, display color images.